 - Previous applicants and Honorable Mention winners may apply up to three times.
 Previous winners are not eligible.

-- Site visits to the finalists will take place February – May 2021.
+- Site visits to the finalists are conducted February – May 2021

-- The 2019 Gold and Silver Medalists will be announced in June 2021.
+- Gold and Silver Medalists are announced in June.

 The application is designed to provide the opportunity to tell the story of the project and elicit multiple perspectives.
 Applicants are encouraged to concentrate their efforts on providing a clear description of the project and thorough answers to questions.
 Although visual representations of the project – such as drawings, maps, plans and photographs –are important, the selection will be based upon the quality of the project rather than the elaborateness of the presentation.
 Click here to view and/or download the application.
 We encourage you to browse the winners to learn more and view completed applications.